Scaling of disorder operator at $(2+1)d$ U(1) quantum criticality

 To corroborate the analytical results, we examine more closely the function $s(\theta)$ as $\theta\rightarrow 0$.
 As shown in the insets of Figs. \ref{fig:fig4} and \ref{fig:fig5}, $s(\theta)$ exhibits a clear $\theta^2$ dependence, and the coefficient is found to be $0.011(1)$ for the direct fitting method (Fig. \ref{fig:fig4}) and $0.0109(5)$ for the second method (Fig. \ref{fig:fig5}).
 Using the formula \eqnref{eq:eq7} and the best estimate $C_J=1.8088$ for the O(2) Wilson-Fisher CFT~\cite{ Krempa2014, Katz2014, ChenPRL2014, Chester_2020}, we obtain the theoretical value for the proportionality constant $\frac{C_J}{(4\pi)^2}=0.01145$.
 The numerical results agree quite well with the theory.

 {\it{Discussions.-}} We briefly discuss future directions.
 An immediate question is to verify the smooth corner limit Eq.~\eqref{eqn:smooth} in a lattice model, which would provide a way to extract the defect central charge.
 We have mainly considered the modulus of the disorder parameter $\langle X_M\rangle$.
 An interesting question is to understand the phase of $\langle X_M\rangle$ and how it depends on intrinsic CFT data.
 According to the small $\theta$ expansion, the leading imaginary part appears at $\theta^3$ order, which is then related to the three-point function of density operator.

-In addition, it would be interesting to study other conformal field theories, such as O($n$) symmetry-breaking transitions~\cite{Lohoefer2015,NSMa2018} and even more unconventional phase transitions such as the deconfined quantum critical points~\cite{Senthil2004,YQQin2017,CWang2017}, or non-conformal scale-invariant theories such as the Lifshitz critical point~\cite{FradkinPRL2006}.
+In summary, { we develop a new computational and theoretical toolkit about non-local observables -- the disorder operator -- and the associated higher-form symmetry in lattice model of quantum many-body systems, and demonstrate that it can directly reveal the CFT data of the critical point beyond the conventional local observables.
+This offers a new concept and technique in understanding new aspect of phase transitions.} It would be interesting to study other conformal field theories, such as O($n$) symmetry-breaking transitions~\cite{Lohoefer2015,NSMa2018} and even more unconventional phase transitions such as the deconfined quantum critical points~\cite{Senthil2004,YQQin2017,CWang2017,YCWang2021}, or non-conformal scale-invariant theories such as the Lifshitz critical point~\cite{FradkinPRL2006}.